 I say this to explain to you how I know about these things.
 In olden times God did not share this plan with his people, but now he has revealed it by the Holy Spirit to his apostles and prophets.
-And this is the secret: that the Gentiles will have their full share with the Jews in all the riches inherited by God's sons; both are invited to belong to his Church, and all of God's promises of mighty blessings through Christ apply to them both when they accept the Good News about Christ and what he has done for them.
+And this is the secret: that the Gentiles will have their full share with the Jews in all the riches inherited by God's sons (children); both are invited to belong to his Church, and all of God's promises of mighty blessings through Christ apply to them both when they accept the Good News about Christ and what he has done for them.
 (Eph 3:4-6 TLB)

-The new teaching of Jesus is in fact the revealing of what God had planned all along.
+The "new teaching" of Jesus is in fact the revealing of what God planned all along.
 What is new is the coming of God in the flesh to live among us and to bear the penalty for our sin.
-Jesus Christ, the Savior of the world.
+Jesus Christ is the Savior of the world.

 Let Jesus speak with authority in your life - your circumstances.
-He makes all things new.
-Then, you are a living example of God's promises.
-Then, you fulfill the plan He had for you all along.
+As you walk obediently with Him, He makes all things new.
+You are a living example of God's promises.
+This is how you fulfill the plan He had for you all along.
 Amen.